benoitries/netlogo-to-messir/input-persona/PSN_4_MessirUCIScenarioWriter-v2.md

    - Validate that all parameters are appropriate for their context
    - Check that parameter syntax is correct and properly formatted
    - Verify that parameters enhance rather than detract from diagram clarity

-**Version Compatibility Guidelines**
-- **Primary compatibility**: NetLogo 6.4.0, Messir v2.1
-- **Fallback**: For other NetLogo versions:
-  - Use standard NetLogo primitives (available in all versions)
-  - Report version-specific features in reasoning_summary
-  - Maintain backward compatibility for core language constructs
-  - Flag version-specific extensions or deprecated features

 **Scenario Structure**
 Output must include: